 Campaigns and Research

 We campaign to improve awareness of group B Strep infection and for the introduction of effective and accurate testing.
-The charity actively supports that looks at new and enhances existing ways to prevent group B Strep infection in babies’.
+The charity actively supports research that looks at new and enhances existing ways to prevent group B Strep infection in babies’.